What is Acid Reflux? | Triggers of Acid Reflux | Fasting To Relieve Acid Reflux | Tips To Prevent Acid Reflux

 This is one of the most commonly suggested tips to prevent acid reflux.
 In general, it is considered that people who have acid reflux or heartburn issues must not consume food right before bedtime or even lie down after eating any food in general.

 Health experts suggest we consume food and stay upright for at least 3 to 4 hours.
 It gives the body ample time to digest the food entirely so that the stomach is acid-free and free from reflux or inflammation.
+Eating food too close to bedtime can trigger acid reflux.

 Stay Away From Alcohol and Smoking